micheledusi/Deckz/docs/guide/01.basics.typ

 #bts-info[All formats are *responsive to the current text size*: they scale proportionally using #{`em`} units, making them adaptable to different layouts and styles.

-For reference, the summaries in larger formats (i.e. the symbols representing the rank and suit of a cards, usually placed in the card's corners) scale with the current text size, ensuring that card details remain readable even when the surrounding text is small.
+For reference, the summary view contained in larger formats (i.e. the symbols representing the rank and suit of a cards, usually placed in the card's corners) *scale with the current text size*, ensuring that card details remain readable by being no smaller than #value(1em) in size.
 ]

 ```side-by-side